CytoidCommunity/Cytoid-wiki/docs/en/gameplay/game_screen.md

 The result screen shows your score, accuracy, and playing statics.
 It also shows the selected character on the left.

-Players also can share by clicking *Share* on the bottom-left.
+Players also can share by clicking *Share* button.

 <style type="text/css">
 .icon-img {
-    max-width: 150px;
+    max-width: 128px;
 }
 </style>